 It is imperative that all building occupants become familiar with this plan and its procedures since its effectiveness depends on the active participation of tenants and employees at all levels.
 Tenants should use it to help prepare their own emergency plans that are individually tailored for maximum employee and asset protection.
 To this end, each Property Manager will distribute to all Tenant point of contacts a hardcopy of the building's TEPM.
+Tenant employees can also review this manual on the building's online fire life safety training website.

 However, due to the obvious difficulty associated with predicting the scope and nature of any given emergency, Tenants should not use the TEPM as the ultimate arbiter when determining how to respond to an emergency.
-The procedures are suggestions which should never be at odds with their primary goal: to protect life, safety and property.
+The procedures are suggestions which should never be at odds with their primary goal: to protect life, safety, and property.
 Additionally, no Tenant or Brookfield's employee should ever risk life or limb based upon the TEPM's perceived advice.
 In fact, the TEPM includes clear limitations: